-- We work rain or shine, except during severe weather such as lightning or heat advisories, in which case we will relocate into indoor spaces when possible until the conditions are safe.
+- We work rain or shine, except during severe weather such as lightning or heat advisories, in which case the volunteer event is cancelled.

 - Families are welcome as long as parents are able to monitor their children while they work.
 Students under 15 completing required service learning hours are welcome to attend with a parent.
 All youth under 18 need a parent signature on a waiver before volunteering.

 - Volunteers will meet under the pavilion to get prepped for projects.

 - Individuals do need to sign a waiver (see below)

 Real Food Farm is happy to arrange special volunteer events for groups.
 We have hosted churches, offices, universities, and community organizations to complete a wide array of projects.